Cultivate your skills and knowledge related to business, and conceptual and software modelling. Topics include:

 - information revolutions and their impact

-Digital Innovation – which develops your ability to capitalise on digital business opportunities.
-Example topics include:
+Develop your ability to capitalise on digital business opportunities.
+Topics include:

 - understanding and justifying change